MSchmoecker/Valheim-Pressure-Plate/README.md

 # Pressure-Plate
 ## About
 Adds a pressure plate, which opens and closes doors within a range if a player stands on it.
+- Wooden pressure plate: 3 wood, 1 surtling core with the hammer.
+Requires a workbench in range
-Craftable with 3 wood and 1 surtling core with the Hammer.
+- Stone pressure plate: 3 stone, 1 surtling core with the hammer.
+Requires a stonecutter in range

 ## Installation
 Extract the content of `Pressure-Plate` into the `BepInEx/plugins` folder.